News & Events

 - You can also reduce your future upgrade costs by purchasing an annual support contract for an additional $950.
 With this, you will receive SoundCheck 20 when it is released at no extra charge, as well as priority support service.

 Please note that these prices are applicable to the US only.
 Users outside the US should contact Listen or their local representative for pricing information.

-Please fax your purchase order to 617-556-4145 or email it to firstname.lastname@example.org, or contact us on this email address if you would like to pay by credit card, have any questions, or need additional paperwork to support your order.
+Please email your purchase order to firstname.lastname@example.org.
+You can also contact us on this email address if you would like to pay by credit card, have any questions, or need additional paperwork to support your order.